suntorch/Dazzler/README.md

 A **Strongly-Typed**, **Anonymous** and **ExpandoObject** object can be passed as query parameters and a property name should match with query parameter name in order to bind it.
 After a query is executed, **Output** and **Function Return** parameter will automatically take the value that is returned by a query.
-You don't have to do any extra operation. :+1:
+You don't have to do any extra work. :+1:

 There are 2 methods to specify a direction of the query parameter.